-NBA Rumors: Next Steps For Gordon Hayward After Hand Fracture Injury
+NESN

 It was later announced that Hayward, who has been stellar so far this season, had fractured his hand.
 And while that obviously prevented him from returning Saturday, ESPN’s Adrian Wojnarowski shared an update on the next steps for Hayward.

 The early stages of this season have been the best Hayward has looked in years.
 He suffered a season-ending leg injury on opening night in 2017, then never truly rounded into form during the 2018-19 campaign.
-He was averaging 20.3 points 7.9 rebounds and 4.6 assists per game entering Saturday.
+He was averaging 20.3 points, 7.9 rebounds and 4.6 assists per game entering Saturday.

 Thumbnail photo via Jasen Vinlove/USA TODAY Sports Images